olets/ScreenshotFrames/README.md

 These are the frames supported in *screenshot-frames.min.css*.

-If you don't need them all, consider using the lighter-weight *screenshot-frames-basics.min.css*, which only includes support for Safari&reg;, iPad Air&reg;, and iPhone&reg;.
+If you don't need them all, consider using the lighter-weight *screenshot-frames-basics.min.css*, which only includes support for Safari&reg;, iPad&reg;, and iPhone&reg;.

 You can also build your own custom set of frames (requires node): clone or download the repo, edit *src/screenshot-frames-custom.less* as necessary, and then in the ScreenshotFrames directory run `npm install` (may require `sudo npm install` depending on your setup) and `gulp build:custom`.